Akabeko might just be Japan’s cutest traditional good-luck charm! I can understand why they have become popular even outside of Fukushima!

 A number of statues of the cow were built inside the temple grounds so that the people of Yanaizu could express their gratitude to the akabeko.

-In the years following, there were a number of other legends about the akabeko, such as those families who owned akabeko being rid of sickness upon stroking the cows.
+In the years following, there were a range of legends about the akabeko, with stories such as families who owned akabeko being rid of sickness upon stroking the cows.
 They continued to hold their status of bringers of good luck and strength.
 Families bought or made akabeko toys for their young children to play with.

 Akabeko in Recent Years

 In recent history, the Aizu tradition of painting akabeko began.
-When I visited Aizu Wakamatsu City recently, I was told that this tradition started due to visiting school kids who came to visit Aizu Wakamatsu wanting something to do in the evenings after they had finished sightseeing.
+When I visited Aizu Wakamatsu City recently, I was told that this tradition started when kids on school trips visiting Aizu Wakamatsu wanted something to do in the evenings after a day of sightseeing.
 This was when the story of the akabeko evolved once more, into its newest papier-mâché form.

 There are a number of workshops in Aizu Wakamatsu city where you can try and paint your own akabeko!
 At some workshops, visitors are presented with an example of the traditional red, white and black akabeko, for them to copy.